d3b-center/d3b-cds-manifest-prep/cds/data/README.md

 used by default to generate all the manifests in the submision.
 This file is also copied to the output directory as the file-sample-participant map.

+## `x01_fsp.csv`

+This is the seed file mapping files, samples, and participants in the CBTN X01.

 ## `openpedcan_histologies.csv`

 This is an export from the d3b warehouse.
 This is used to generate diagnoses.